MicrosoftDocs/cpp-docs/docs/ide/live-share-cpp.md

 ![C&#43;&#43; Live Share Debugging](../ide/media/live-share-debug-cpp.png "Live Share Debugging in C++")

+## Start and end a Live Share session

 To start a Live Share session in Visual Studio, click the Share button in the top right, or go to **File** > **Start Collaboration Session**.
 This generates a link that you can share with your collaborators.

 ![C&#43;&#43; Live Share Button](../ide/media/live-share-button-cpp.png "Live Share Button")